bakeyevrus/react-tasks/dark-mode/README.md

 - When in Dark mode:
   - The button icon should be `faSun`
   - The button icon colour should be `(#FFA500)`.
 You can use the `color` prop on the `Icon` component.
+- Ensure the transition between colour schemes is smooth

 &nbsp;
 # Think about 💡